GateNLP/MigrationNarrate/README.md

 The transcripts used in the paper were generated locally from the video files using **faster-whisper (`large-v3`)**.

+**Requirements**

+Install the required Python packages with:

+pip install -r requirements.txt

+The requirements.txt file contains the Python dependencies required by the transcription script, including faster-whisper and tqdm.

+The script also requires FFmpeg to be installed and available on the system path.

+For GPU transcription, a CUDA-compatible NVIDIA GPU and the CUDA/cuDNN libraries required by faster-whisper must be available.

+**Generating Transcripts**

 We provide a script for generating transcripts from locally available video files:

 ```bash